box/developer.box.com/content/guides/authorization/custom-app-approval/index.md

 </ImageFrame>

-Submitting the application for approval will send an email to your enterprise's Admin to approve the application.
+Submitting the application for approval will send an email to your enterprise's primary Admin to approve the application.
 More information on this process is available in our [support article on app authorization][app-auth].

 ## Manual Approval

-If the above process is not an option, the following steps provide instructions on how to manually approve the application.
+The following steps provide instructions on how to manually approve the application.

 ### As developer

 As the developer, navigate to the **Configuration** tab for your application in the [Developer Console][devconsole].
-Scroll down to the OAuth 2.0 Credentials section and copy the Client ID value to provide to your Box Admin.
+Scroll down to the OAuth 2.0 Credentials section and copy the Client ID value to provide to a Box Admin.

 <Message>
   # Finding a Box Admin